Protect your business with two-factor authentication (2FA)

 Using your body to log in, such as scanning your fingerprints or iris.

-Businesses and organisations of any size can experience cyber security attacks.
-The problem with relying on a username and password to protect online accounts and systems is that people can’t always keep their passwords safe.
-Passwords can be stolen or guessed:
+Businesses and organisations of any size can experience cyber attacks.
+The problem with relying solely on passwords to protect online accounts and systems is that people can’t always keep their passwords safe.
+Passwords could be guessed or stolen, either through a scam, like

 when a scammer pretends to be someone else, like a bank or NZ Post, usually via email, trying to get your personal information or even money.